 You may also need to pay GST if you make over $75,000 a year from your freelance gig.
 You will have to register for GST and pay for it at the Australian Tax Office's Business Portal, via your tax agent, or over the phone.

 Once registered, you will receive a letter from the Tax Office that mentions your registration details.

 8. Freelance Tax Deductions

 Freelancers can deduct their freelance expenses from their tax when expenses qualify under" business expenses".
-To claim the deductible expenses, it is necessary to ensure that your freelance office doesn't share resources with your home and is used only for work purposes.
+To claim expenses, you must ensure that your freelance office doesn't share resources with your home and is used only for work purposes.

 The most common deductions for Freelancer Tax in Australia:

 Office equipment costs up to $1000 every year.

 Cost of asset or tools depreciation if it exceeds $1000 per year